hunterfuad036/odin-recipes/README.md

-This is a simple recipe page using html only.
+This is my first project of ODIN PROJECT using HTML and CSS